Workers’ Comp

 Examples of personal injury/workers’ compensation cases include:

-• Gross negligence – You may be able to sue your employer for a work-related injury as a personal injury if you can prove it was caused by your employer’s willful, wanton, gross or reckless negligence.
+• Gross negligence – You may be able to sue your employer for a work-related injury as a personal injury if you can prove it was caused by your employer’s willful, wanton, gross, or reckless negligence.

 • Car accidents – Any time you drive while performing work-related duties and are involved in an accident, you could receive benefits.
-Examples of when a person may be in a car accident that may qualify for a personal injury/workers’ compensation case include professional drivers or people who deliver products or services, or car accidents that affect people traveling between work locations or on work-related errands such as visiting a vendor or purchasing office supplies.
+Examples of when a person may be in a car accident that may qualify for a personal injury/workers’ compensation case include professional drivers or people who deliver products or services or car accidents that affect people traveling between work locations or on work-related errands such as visiting a vendor or purchasing office supplies.

 • Products or machinery that is faulty or defective